NoneShen/Poly-document/new_chain/launch_and_test/launch.md

 > Here you are recommended to interact with your own chain on dev-net, that means when you call the cross-chain function,the "toChainId" (the input parameter of cross chain function,)is your chain ID registered in Poly Chain.

 ### Step 2.
 Test on TestNet
-Here is [TestNet](Core_Smart_Contract/Contract/TestNet.md) provided for developers to test for interacting with other chain.The access to TestNet is almost the same as that of DevNet,
+Here is [TestNet](../../Core_Smart_Contract/Contract/TestNet.md) provided for developers to test for interacting with other chain.The access to TestNet is almost the same as that of DevNet,
 - Propose a request to submit code developed for poly chain to [github](https://github.com/polynetwork/poly.git ), wait for code review.
 - Propose a request to submit code developed for new chain to [github](https://github.com/polynetwork/eth-contracts.git), wait for code review.
-- Submit the cross-chain contract hash ,rpc,chain name to [docs](https://github.com/polynetwork/docs.git)
+- Submit the cross-chain contract hash , rpc, chain name to [docs](https://github.com/polynetwork/docs.git).
 - Register to Poly Chain and sync genesis block header on Poly TestNet.
 The detail is consistent with DevNet, and is also completed by Poly Network.
 - Deploy a business contract on the chain you want to interact and provide the function called by target chain to Poly Network.
 - Launch your relayer.